-Company head office TotalFinaElf Germany GmbH, Berlin, Germany.
-Subsidiary of TOTALFINAELF SA 2, place de la coupole 92400 COURBEVOIE France Phone : +33-1-4744-4546 Chairman of the board : Thierry Desmarest 2001 year profit : EUR 7500 million (USD 6500 million) Location of damage Russian Federation The oil is being produced in the Samotlor oil field in West Siberia and is transported through the Druzhba pipeline, which runs from West Siberia to Schwedt and Leuna, Germany.
+TT .
+IE. EKO Company head office TotalFinaElf Germany GmbH, Berlin, Germany.
+C L : I' C TOTAL FINAFILE CA Subsidiary of TOTALFINAELF SA 2, place de la coupole 92400 COURBEVOIE France Phone: +33-1-4744-4546 PHONE: +35-1-4/44-4540 Chairman of the board : Thierry Desmarest Chairman of the board.
+Thierry Desinalest 2001 year profit : EUR 7500 million (USD 6500 million) Location of damage Russian Federation Location of damage The oil is being produced in the Samotlor oil field in West Siberia and is transported through the Druzhba pipeline, which runs from West Siberia to Schwedt and Leuna, Germany.
 Activity TotalFinaElf has been importing 18 to 20 million tonnes of oil annually from West Siberia.
-Failure category Permanent Pollution: There is permanent pollution caused mainly by leaking oil pipelines, Turno of domogo overflowing oil wells and other oil products.
-Type of damage Oil and chemical contamination and pollution of the groundwater is caused by pipeline and well spills and accidents, oily and chemical waste disposal, saline production water, operational discharges and leakage and production site drainage.
+Failure category Permanent Pollution: l'unure category There is permanent pollution caused mainly by leaking oil pipelines, overflowing oil wells and other oil products.
+Type of damage Oil and chemical contamination and pollution of the groundwater is caused , , pe or damage by pipeline and well spills and accidents, oily and chemical waste disposal, saline production water, operational discharges and leakage and production site drainage.
 Air pollution is produced through flaring and venting of associated gases, burning of oil spills, vents and production facilities and combustion emissions from energy production.
 Ground and surface water is also subject to contamination from oil and chemical spills from pipelines, wells and production facilities, production discharges, waste storage depots, leakage and site drainage.
 Human health can be affected by air pollution resulting from oil production; from the consumption of polluted food and drinking water polluted by hydrocarbons; and by contact with soil polluted by hydrocarbons and food grown in this soil.
-Impacts of the oil industry are especially important to indigenous people in the area, the Khants, the Mansis and the Nenets, since oil industry has health, social, economic and cultural impacts on their traditional way of life 1 .
+Impacts of the oil industry are especially important to indigenous people in the area, the Khants, the Mansis and the Nenets, since oil industry has health, social, economic and cultural impacts on their traditional way of life .
 Range of damage, Between at least 700,000 to 840,000 hectares of land are contaminated by amount of loss oil.
-Contaminated water wells pass a calculable visit to the inheditental backt Contaminated water wells pose a calculable risk to the inhabitants' health.
+Contaminated water wells pose a calculable risk to the inhabitants' health.
 Cancer rates and other diseases are dramatically higher than in non- contaminated regions.
 This leads to shorter life expectancies.
-More than half of the rivers used for fishing are polluted by oil products 2 .
+More than half of the rivers used for fishing are polluted by oil products .
 Who is responsible Russian oil companies such as TNK, Yukos and Lukoil, and TotalFinaElf, the major importer of crude oil from West Siberia, are responsible.
 State authorities that tolerate their behaviour are also responsible.

-$^{^1}$ IWACO Report, West Siberia Oil Industry Environmental and Social Profile.
-2 IWACO Report, West Siberia Oil Industry Environmental and Social Profile.
+$^{\rm 1}$ IWACO Report, West Siberia Oil Industry Environmental and Social Profile. $^{\rm 2}$ IWACO Report, West Siberia Oil Industry Environmental and Social Profile.